julelang/manual/src/integrated-jule/backend-emits.md

 # Backend Emits

 Your compiler allows you to emit backend code wherever you want.
 Integrated Jule should be used for this.
-The `std::jule::integrated` standard library included in Jule provides you with useful tools and functionalities for Integrated Jule.
+The `std/jule/integrated` standard library included in Jule provides you with useful tools and functionalities for Integrated Jule.
 The `Emit` function in the library allows you to emit backend code with Unsafe Jule.

 When working with Integrated Jule, sometimes using use declarations and linking definitions may not be useful, or you may want to write as much Jule code as possible, in which case emitting backend code with the `Emit` function can help you.